 Step 13: Ink it!

 We're not done yet!
-Okay, actually you might be done, but since I wanted to put the final image online, I knew that I was going to want to darken it up a bit.
+Okay, actually, you might be done—but since I wanted to put the final image online, I knew I would want to darken it up a bit.

 I love thick, heavy lines when I ink my stuff, so I took my G2 and went to town on it.
 Plus, the heavy lines reproduce well when you go to edit and put it online.